wanghaisheng/responsive-landing-page-starter/content/blog/en/break-awkward-silences-with-terrible-festive-jokes-via-sms-dr.md

 ## Fire Up The Festive Cheer

-Nexmo now knows where everything is going and how to route new messages over to your application.
+Vonage now knows where everything is going and how to route new messages over to your application.
 There's only one thing left to do:

 ```bash
 npm run dev